ITfoxtec/FoxIDs/README.md

 }
 ```

-> Be aware that it takes long time to upload the entire password risk list.
+> Be aware that it takes some time to upload all risk passwords.
 This step can be omitted and postponed to later.

+> The risk passwords are uploaded as bulk which has a higher consumption.
+Please make sure to adjust the Cosmos DB provisioned throughput (RU/s) temporarily.

-Run the seed tool executable `SeedTool.exe`, select `P` for `Create passwords risk list`.
+Run the seed tool executable `SeedTool.exe`, select `P` for `Create risk passwords`.

 #### 2.4 Add sample configuration to at track